MicrosoftDocs/cpp-docs/docs/cpp/explicit-type-conversion-operator-parens.md

 > [!CAUTION]
 >  Use the explicit type conversions with care, since they override the C++ compiler's built-in type checking.

  The [cast](../cpp/cast-operator-parens.md) notation must be used for conversions to types that do not have a *simple-type-name* (pointer or reference types, for example).
 Conversion to types that can be expressed with a *simple-type-name* can be written in either form.
-See [Type Specifiers](http://msdn.microsoft.com/en-us/34b6c737-0ef1-4470-9b77-b26e46c0bbd4) for more information about what constitutes a *simple-type-name*.

  Type definition within casts is illegal.